 The latest plan in the healthcare reform process has arrived…it isn’t a good one.
-This one is titled the Graham-Cassidy Plan after Senators Lindsey Graham and Bill Cassidy who originated this version.
+This one is titled the Graham-Cassidy Plan after Senators Lindsey Graham and Bill Cassidy, who originated this version.
 When comparing this one to the other plans, it is by far the worst.
-The other proposed plans are definitely not a solution to the issues our country has with healthcare insurance costs and coverage, as we outlined in our previous article about the healthcare repeal, but compared to the Graham-Cassidy plan, the initial plans basically created a poorly funded version of the Affordable Care Act (ACA or Obamacare).
+The initial plans basically created a poorly funded version of the Affordable Care Act (ACA or Obamacare).
 The Graham-Cassidy plan decimates completely.
 What are the changes they propose?
 What impact would it have on Americans?

 There is no question that our current system needs improvement.
-This does not mean that we need to throw it all out and start over.
+This doesn’t mean we need to throw it all out and start over.
 There are some good points that have occurred under the Affordable Care Act and there are things that should be fixed.
-Rather than trying to reinvent the wheel because they are opposed to ACA, they should be focusing on improving what we already have in place to make it more efficient and provide better coverage for all states without putting the country further in debt.
+Rather than trying to reinvent the wheel because they are opposed to ACA, Congress should be focusing on improving what we already have in place to make it more efficient and provide better coverage for all states without putting the country further in debt.